manoloesparta/poker/README.md

 # Poker - Poquito Docker

-Poker (Poquito Docker) is a bash implementation of Docker, making direct use of cgroups and namespaces for creating, managing, and interacting with containers.
+Poker (Poquito Docker) is a bash implementation of Docker, making direct use of cgroups, namespaces, and overlay filesystem for creating and managing containers.

 **Warning:** This should not be used in production systems